 The mission of the Center for Black Cultural and Student Affairs (CBCSA) is to create an afro-centric, holistic learning environment for academic, social and professional development, as well as to provide civic engagement opportunities for all members of the USC community.

 CBCSA meets its goal by targeting five major areas of focus: cultural and community development, leadership, professional development, retention and social enrichment.
-All CBCSA services and programs are initiated in accordance with the Division of Student Affairs’ five strategic initiatives.

-CBCSA, the Black Student Assembly and almost 50 black student organizations partner to offer a variety of informative academic and personal development programs, social activities and cultural events.
+CBCSA, the Black Student Assembly and almost 30 black student organizations partner to offer a variety of informative academic and personal development programs, social activities and cultural events.
 These programs and events promote academic excellence and encourage unity among students, staff, faculty and the surrounding USC community.
 CBCSA provides many opportunities for students to become leaders both on and off campus.
-It continues to make a difference by exploring the diverse spectrum of our cultural community and encouraging students to do the same.
+The center continues to make a difference by exploring the diverse spectrum of our cultural community and encouraging students to do the same.

 These programs include:

 - LA Today — several outings each semester to places in Los Angeles not included on the typical tourist path

 - English Language Program — English language instruction, field trips and social activities for spouses and scholars of the USC international community

 - Thanksgiving Match-up — host families invite international students into their homes to celebrate Thanksgiving and help students learn more about American culture in general